-- A. Eligibility, List, Record of Service.
-A list of eligible jurors shall by kept by the Clerk of the Court and a record of each juror's service as a juror shall be noted thereon.
-The following are eligible to be jurors: - 1.
-Any tribal member within the boundaries of the Nez Perce Reservation of the age of eighteen (18) years or over is eligible to be a juror regardless of race or tribal eitizenship; and - 2.
-Any employee of a Tribal Entity eighteen (18) years or older; and - 3.
-Any person of the age of eighteen (18) years or over whose principal residence is within the boundaries of the Nez Perce Reservation. - B. Selection of Jury Panel.
-In January of each year, the judge shall select at least fifty (50) names from the list of eligible jurors and each shall be notified of his or her selection.
+- 1. Any tribal member within the boundaries of the Nez Perce Reservation of the age of eighteen (18) or over is eligible to be a juror regardless of race or tribal citizenship, and - 2.
+Any tribal employee eighteen (18) years or older. - B. Selection of Jury Panel.
+In January of each year, the judge shall select at least fifty (50) names from the list of eligible jurors, and each shall be notified of their or her selection.
 This selected list shall comprise the trial jury list for the ensuring year from which jury panels shall be selected from time to time.
 A jury panel shall consist of not less than eighteen (18) names. - C. Time and Manner of Notification.
-Those persons who are selected to serve on a jury panel shall be notified at a reasonable time prior to the trial date and the notice shall state the date, time, place and title of the proceeding for which they shall serve. - D. Exemption From Jury Service.
+Those persons who are selected to serve on a jury panel shall be notified at a reasonable time prior to the trial date and the notice shall state the date, time, place, and title of the proceeding for which they shall serve. - D. Exemption From Jury Service.
 For good cause shown, the judge may exempt any person from jury service.
 The judge shall order the exemption be either permanent or for a specified period of time.
 If the exemption is temporary, the name of the prospective juror shall be returned to the annually selected jury list for possible selection for another panel at the expiration of the exemption.
 In the court's discretion, the name of the person with a temporary exemption may be removed for that year from the selected list of jurors.
 If the exemption is permanent, the name of the person shall be removed from the list of eligible jurors.

-Section 2.10.35 Trial by Jury
+Section 2.10.053 Trial by Jury

-A. The defendant shall have the right to a trial by a jury of his peers composed of not less than six (6) persons and one (1) alternate juror unless such right has previously been waived.
+A defendant shall have the right to a trial by a jury of their peers composed of not less than six (6) persons and one (1) alternate juror unless such right has previously been waived.
 The prosecution has the burden of proving beyond the reasonable doubt that the defendant is guilty as charged.

-B. Jury Selection.
+A. Jury Selection.

 - 1. The prosecution and defense, in that order, shall have the opportunity to ask questions of the prospective jurors as they are individually called upon by the court to determine if there is any reason why a particular candidate should not be seated as a juror.
 Either party may question the propriety of any question asked by the other party of a prospective juror and it shall be within the discretion of the court to rule on the propriety of the question. - 2.
 Challenges.
-When both sides have completed their questions of the six prospective jurors and the one alternate, they shall confer privately with the judge and state all challenges they have to make against any prospective juror.
+When both sides have completed their questions of the six prospective jurors and the one alternate, they shall confer privately with the judge and state all challenges they have to make against any prospective juror. - a.
+Preemptory Challenges.